msestak/PsiBlastHelper/README.md

 # NAME

-PsiBlastHelper - It's new $module
+PsiBlastHelper - It's modulino that splits fasta input file into number of chunks for BLAST, PSI-BLAST and HMMER to run them on cluster or grid

 # SYNOPSIS